 1. Respiratory Failure

-Respiratory failure is when your blood doesn’t have enough oxygen and/or too much CO2.
+Breathing facilitates the exchange of oxygen into the body and CO2 out of the body.
+Respiratory failure occurs when your blood doesn’t have enough oxygen and/or too much CO2.

-Pneumonia is the most common cause of death for spinal cord injury patients.
+Pneumonia is the leading cause of death in individuals with spinal cord injuries.

 Those with pneumonia may experience shortness of breath, pale skin, fever, and excessive congestion.